 “Prostitution enterprise” is not defined in the statute.
 Neither is “prostitute.”
 But the Texas offense of Prostitution is defined at Texas Penal Code Section 43.02.
 Learn more about the Texas offense of Prostitution

 You can be charged with Aggravated Promotion of Prostitution if the state’s attorneys believe that each of the elements of 43.04(a) as described in the section above have been met, including (1) “owning, investing in, financing, controlling supervising or managing” (2) a “prostitution enterprise” (3) that uses two or more prostitutes.

-A conviction for Aggravated Promotion of Prostitution is punished as a felony of the third degree,1 with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.
+For offenses occurring before September 1, 2017, a conviction for Aggravated Promotion of Prostitution is punished as a felony of the third degree,3 with a maximum possible fine under Texas state law of up to $10,000 and prison time of up to 10 years.

-Aggravated Promotion of Prostitution can also be punished as a felony of the first degree if the prostitution enterprise uses a prostitute that is under the age of 18, regardless of whether you knew the prostitute’s age or the prostitute lied about her age.1 A first degree felony is punished by a maximum possible fine under Texas state law of up to $10,000 and 5-99 years or life in prison Learn about the differences between grades of felonies and misdemeanors
+Under the 2017 law, Aggravated Promotion of Prostitution could also be punished as a felony of the first degree if the prostitution enterprise uses a prostitute that is under the age of 18, regardless of whether you knew the prostitute’s age or the prostitute lied about her age.3

 3Texas Penal Code Section 43.04(b), as amended by House Bill 29, 85th Legislature, Section 39, effective September 1, 2017: